-Sambal Belacan is the ubiquitous Malay chilli paste or condiment found all across Singapore and Malaysia.
+Sambal Belacan is a red chilli paste made with shrimp paste that is a must for many families in Singapore and Malaysia.
 No self respecting Malay home will be without it at the dinner table.
-You’ll find variants of it across South East Asia though, especially in Thailand (Nam Prik Kapi) and Indonesia (Sambal Terasi), where it is also a staple.
+Made with fresh chillies, it’s flavoured with shrimp paste and lime juice.

 Sambal – a spicy chilli condiment, sauce and sometimes, side dish